 - Protein – lean meats, hard boiled eggs, sliced tofu, and beans make you feel full longer and can be a satisfying complement to your meal

 - Nuts – walnuts, cashews, peanuts, and almonds are good for giving you a burst of energy at lunch or between meals

-- Snacks & Dessert – while nuts make an excellent snack, sometimes you want something that is healthy but feels a bit more like a “treat”.
+- Snacks & Dessert – sometimes you want something that is healthy but feels more like a “treat”.
 Try small portions of popcorn, pudding cups, chips with guacamole and salsa, or pretzels.

 - Turkey or Tofurky wrap using a tortilla or pita full of fresh greens, tomatoes, peppers, and onions.
 Include a portion of berries, and sliced carrots with hummus for sides.

 - Taco salad bowl – throw some chopped romaine lettuce in a container and top with meat or black beans for protein, diced tomatoes and peppers for veggies, and a small amount of shredded cheese.
 Add sliced avocado and use salsa as a dressing.

 - Classic PB&J with a side salad and either a banana or sliced melon